rorong/slate/source/index.html.md

 }
 ```

-This endpoint allows MasterAdmin to create parent versions.

 ## Get All Parent Versions
+This endpoint shows the list of all parent versions.

 ### HTTP Request
 > JSON request format: